SANDY SHERRILL WOMBLE

 Writings by Karl the cat: 6t6t6t6t6t6t6t6t6t6t6t6t6t6t6t6t6t6t6t6t6t6t6t6t6t6t576767676767676767676767676767676767676767676

 While art has been an integral part of my life since childhood, I have been actively painting for 35 years after returning to college to study studio art and art history.
-The fundamentals of design and composition were key areas of study.
+The fundamentals of design and composition were key focus areas of.

-My husband and I lived 38 years in Florida where I engaged in exhibitions and art events, community activism and was active in wildlife interests.
-We are avid travelers who have visited South America, Europe, South Africa and numerous places in North America.
+My husband and I lived 38 years in Florida where I engaged in exhibitions and art events, community activism and environmental causes.
+We are avid travelers visiting South America, Europe, South Africa and numerous places in North America.

 PRESENT